Communicating effectively with a remote team has always been one of the biggest challenges of moving to an office-less culture of work.

 But when you’re presenting online?
 It’s harder to convey that energy.

-Instead, focus on beautifully designed, eye catching slides.
+That’s why is can be more effectively to communicate visually.
+Focus on beautifully designed, eye catching slides.
 Pick a crisp layout with a strong call to action, simple color schemes, and diagrams and icons.

 Encourage your remote team to create presentations to pitch ideas or feedback on results too.